lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-metadata-schemas.md

 To edit the properties of a metadata component on the form, click the component and edit its properties in the **Settings** tab.

-* **Field Label**:** **The name of the metadata property that is displayed on the asset's Properties page.
+* **Field Label**: The name of the metadata property that is displayed on the asset's Properties page.

 * **Map to Property**: The value of this property provides the relative path/name to the asset node where it is saved in the CRX repository.
 It starts with "**./**" because indicating that the path is under the asset's node.

 The following are the valid values for this property:

--- . `/jcr:content/metadata/dc:title`: Stores the value at the asset's metadata node as the property `dc:title`.
+-- `./jcr:content/metadata/dc:title`: Stores the value at the asset's metadata node as the property `dc:title`.

--- . `/jcr:created`: Displays the jcr property at the asset's node.
+-- `./jcr:created`: Displays the jcr property at the asset's node.
 If you configure these properties on view properties, we recommend that you mark them as Disable Edit, because they are protected.
 Otherwise, the error "Asset(s) failed to modify" occurs when you save the asset's properties.

 * **Placeholder**: Use this property to provide the user any relevant information regarding the metadata property.
 * **Required**: Use this property to mark a metadata property as mandatory on the Properties page.